khanlab/khanlab.github.io/README.md

 ### `publications`

 A Jupyter notebook is used to grab all publications.
 Github is used to automate this process.
 This is updated monthly, and is currently set to display the 3 most recent articles.
+A full list of publications found is stored in a spreadsheet found in `_data/index/publications/publications.csv`.